The E. M. Viquesney Doughboy Database

 A memorial brick walk between the Doughboy and the Courthouse steps, sponsored by the local American Legion post, contains bricks with names of individuals and the wars in which they served.
 A section is devoted to those who died.
 The Doughboy was dedicated Sunday, May 4, 1930.

 This, and the Viquesney Doughboys in Parsons, Kansas and Madison, West Virginia, are made of stone.
 The primary visible differences between the stone and metal Doughboys are that the two tree stumps on the bases of the metal Doughboys are replaced on the stone Doughboys by the one large tree trunk that joins the statue at the left hip to help provide stability, and the rifle on the stone Doughboy is made of zinc.
 The stone Doughboy is also a little shorter.
-There are three known stone Viquesney Doughboys in the country.
+There are only three known stone Viquesney Doughboys in the country.

 Picture